 Now, however, it is no longer credible to avoid it.
-Indeed, within a remarkably short period of time it has become crystal clear that Google already stands in a league of its own, sucking up more than a third of all advertising revenue in Canada in 2021 (i.e. 35%) while Facebook now commands a 22% share of all such spending.
-Combined, Google and Facebook raked in 57% of all advertising spending in Canada in 2021, a figure that was up greatly year-over-year.
+Indeed, within a remarkably short period of time it has become crystal clear that Google already stands in a league of its own, sucking up a third of all advertising revenue in Canada in 2021 while Facebook now commands a 23% share of all such spending.
+Combined, Google and Facebook raked in 56% of all advertising spending in Canada in 2021, a figure that was up greatly year-over-year.
 Just four years ago, they only accounted for a little over a third of all advertising revenue in Canada, an already heady amount but an amount that pales in comparison to where things stood last year.